jasonu/flashcards/README.md

 # flashcards
-Flash cards mostly for math
+Flash cards for various math courses typeset with LaTeX.